Digital-Thought/dtPyAppFramework/README.md

 ## Getting Started
 ### AbstractApp Class ###
 The **`AbstractApp`** class serves as a base class for creating Python applications.
-It handles common initialization tasks and provides a structure for defining command-line arguments and the main application logic.
+It handles common initialisation tasks and provides a structure for defining command-line arguments and the main application logic.

 To create a simple Python application using dtPyAppFramework: